rmaffesoli/p4v_custom_tools/README.md

 #### Usage

-This script can be used from P4V to attach a give image to a selected workspace file as a preview.
+This script can be used from P4V to attach a given image to a selected workspace file as a preview.
 The user runs the tool with a current selection (single file) and will be prompted to provide the image path via dialog.

 #### Arguments